Welcome all as you would welcome Christ.

-- We provide a primitive, quiet place for rest and prayerful reflection on the role of Christ people’s life.
-Out of simple hospitality we provide basic retreat accommodations and meals for adult guests at no charge.
+- We provide a primitive, quiet place for rest and prayerful reflection on the role of Christ in people’s life.
+Out of simple hospitality we provide basic retreat accommodations and meals for adults at no charge.

-- We have always worked in order to support ourselves personally.
-Farming this property is one of the ways in which we do this.
+- Farming this property is one of the ways in which we work to support ourselves.
 To this end we raise and sell hay.
-Hay allows the land to remain in permanent ground cover, building organic matter, and remediating atmouspheric CO2 with as simple technologies as we are able.
+Hay allows the land to remain in permanent ground cover, building organic matter, and remediating atmouspheric CO2 from early spring through late fall.
+We us as simple technologies as we are able.

 - We grow food in order to feed the hungry.
 We tend gardens, and apple, haskap, and dwarf sour cherry orchards.
-We work as a community to pick and distribute this food for free to those who have less access to the necessities of life.
+Anyone is welcome to come and harvest for free; we work as an extended community to pick and distribute this for free to those who have less access to the necessities of life.

-- We weave.
-We both hand weave and for the past several years we have been building a shop that houses a power loom, which will provide blankets free of charge to anyone in need.
+- We both hand weave and for the past several years have been building a shop that houses a power loom, which will provide blankets free of charge to anyone in need.

 - We teach compassion through retreats and workshops based on Little Exercises In Learning To Live A Compassionate Life: A Workbook.